hero background image

 • Functionality – the more capabilities and functional modules you implement, the more expensive the ERP implementation is.

-• Customizations – most ERP vendors charge extra for modules not included in the core price, industry-specific features, and advanced functionality; so many companies with specific workflows opt for custom ERP development as a more cost-efficient option.
+• Customizations – most ERP vendors charge extra for modules not included in the core offering, industry-specific features, and advanced functionality; therefore, many companies with specific, complex workflows opt for custom ERP software as a more cost-efficient alternative.

-• The number of ERP users – many vendors charge per user, so the more people use an ERP, the more expensive it gets.
+• Number of ERP users – many vendors charge per user, so the more people use the ERP system, the more expensive it gets.

 • Transactional volume – typically increases with the user count and is dictated by business size.

-• User training – some vendors offer essential training services for free, but customized ERP training on-site comes with additional costs.
+• User training – some vendors offer basic training services for free, while customized or on-site ERP training comes with additional costs.

-Contact our experts to get a ballpark ERP cost estimation
+Contact our experts for a tailored ERP cost estimate

 Get a quote